nightscout/trio-docs/docs/configuration/settings/features/remote-control.md

 ## Remote Control

+The use of Nightscout Careportal and [Shortcuts](shortcuts.md){: target="_blank" } continue to be supported with Trio.

-Secure remote capabilities are offered for Trio using the *LoopFollow* app with these versions:
+Addtional remote capabilities are offered for Trio using the *LoopFollow* app with these versions:

 * Trio 0.5.x (and newer)
 * *LoopFollow* version 2.4.0 (and newer)